Image of a woman on a couch for a post asking the question "is mystery shopping legit?"

 Is Mystery Shopping Legit?
 Truth About Scams & Real Income

-You’ve seen the ads and social media posts that promise easy money.
+You’ve seen the ads and social posts that promise easy money.
 They claim you’ll get paid to shop, eat out, and check on stores.
 It sounds too good to be true.
 So is mystery shopping legit, or just one more online scam?

 The short answer: mystery shopping is a real field with real chances to earn.
 Thousands of people make extra cash as secret shoppers each month.
 But asking “is mystery shopping legit” means knowing both the real chances and the scams that exist.